 How long does therapy last?

 It depends.
 I’ve seen individuals make dramatic changes in less than six months and others have needed multiple years.
 It depends on how serious the nature of the problem is, how long the problem has existed and how committed to the process of therapy the person is.
 Some people see therapy as a meaningful, but time-limited phase in their life.
-Others come to see it as an ongoing commitment to their mental health.
+Others come to see it as an ongoing commitment to their mental health akin to going to the gym on a regular basis.

 What frequency do you recommend for therapy?